GISMentors/isprs-summer-school-2016/lesson2/terrain.rst

 Computing slope and aspect
 --------------------------

-Topographic slope and aspect map can be create by :grasscmd:`r.slope.aspect`.
+Topographic slope and aspect map can be created by :grasscmd:`r.slope.aspect`.

 .. figure:: images/slope-contours-3d.png